Spring growth of lucerne (Medicago sativa L.) after different times of winter defoliation

 Abstract

-The aim of this work was to determine if autumn/winter defoliation affected the time of lucerne stem extension in spring.
+The aim of this work was to determine if autumn/winter defoliation affected the time of lucerne (Medicago sativa L.) stem extension in spring.
 Two experiments were established at the Field Research Centre, Lincoln University.
-Experiment 1 was established on 01/06/2022 using an existing two year old stand of “Force 4” lucerne.
-There were four canopy defoliation dates (1/06, 03/07, 17/07, 1/08).
-Experiment 2 repeated the treatments on the same paddock in the following year on eight defoliation dates (1/5, 15/5, 1/6, 15/6, 3/7, 17/7, 1/8 and 15/8).
+Experiment 1 was established on 1 June 2022 using an existing two year old stand of “Force 4” lucerne.
+There were four canopy defoliation dates (1 June, 3 July, 17 July and 1 August).
+Experiment 2 repeated the treatments on the same paddock in the following year on eight defoliation dates (1 May, 15 May, 1 June, 15 June, 3 July, 17 July, 1 August and 15 August).
 In both experiments, five stems were marked in each plot and stem height was measured weekly.
-The start of stem extension was unaffected by canopy defoliation date in either 2022 (P = 0.20) or 2023 (P = 0.17).
+The start of stem extension was unaffected by canopy defoliation date in both 2022 (P = 0.20) and 2023 (P = 0.17).
 Initiation of stem extension was triggered by a base photoperiod of 11.1 ± 0.2 h.
 This meant the thermal time accumulated from final defoliation to the start of stem extension differed among treatments.
 These results suggest the time of autumn/winter defoliation (the winter clean-up graze) will not affect the time of the first spring grazing, provided the developing basal buds are not removed.
-All stands reached 150 mm height by mid-September and produced 3.0 t/ha of dry matter by the end of the month.
-This suggests, grazing of the first paddock at Lincoln should commence in the first week of September to create a staggered start to rotational grazing that can maximise lucerne yield and quality for animal liveweight production.
+All stands reached 150 mm height by mid-September and produced 3.0 t/ha of dry matter by the end of September.
+This suggests, grazing of the first paddock at Lincoln should commence in the first week of September to create a staggered start to rotational grazing that can maximise lucerne yield and quality for animal production.

 Downloads